OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_statemachines.md

 Since a _State Machine_ can only have one, and only one, initial state, after marking a state as initial, the previous initial state will be unmarked.
 If you try to remove the initial state will get an error remembering you that you need one initial state.

 ### How to assign the entity to someone in a given State?
+__*State Machine / States / State*__

 In the details page of a _State Machine_, selecting one of the existing states is possible to change to whom the _State's_ is assigned, using the property __Assign to (C# expression)__.

+In the State's details page, select the option _Edit State_ and change the property _Assign to (C# expression)_.

 Everytime the entity is saved in the _State_, the C# code expression provided in the _Assign to_ property is evaluated and the result is stored in the system attribute ___assigned__.

+### How to disable all attributes in a given State?
+__*State Machine / States / State*__

+In the details page of a _State Machine_, selecting one of the existing states is possible to set all attributes as _read-only_ when a record is in the _State_.

+In the State's details page, select the option _Edit State_ and mark the property _Disable all attributes?_.

+### How to disable all operations in a given State?
+__*State Machine / States / State*__

+In the details page of a _State Machine_, selecting one of the existing states is possible to set all operations as _disabled_ when a record is in the _State_.

+In the State's details page, select the option _Edit State_ and mark the property _Disable all operations?_.

+### How to enable an attribute in a given State?
+__*State Machine / States / State / Enabled Attributes*__

+The _Enabled Attributes_ list works as an exception list to the disabled attributes.

+It's possible to define a set of enabled attributes in each state.

+In order to do that, access the details page of a _State Machine_ and select a  state.
+In the _Enabled Attributes_ list, select the option _Add new_ and define the following properties:
+* __Name__: the unique name to the entry;
+* __Description__: the textual explanation of the purpose (can be used as development documentation);
+* __Path__: the path to the attribute to enable - corresponds to the attribute name (if the attribute is inside a collection, the path should be the collection name and the attribute's name joined using a dot).

+_Note_: This is only possible if the property _Disable all attributes?_ is checked.

+### How to enable an operation in a given State?
+__*State Machine / States / State / Enabled Operations*__

+The _Enabled Operations_ list works as an exception list to the disabled operations.

+It's possible to define a set of enabled operations in each state.

+In order to do that, access the details page of a _State Machine_ and select a  state.
+In the _Enabled Operations_ list, select the option _Add new_ and define the following properties:
+* __Name__: the unique name to the entry;
+* __Description__: the textual explanation of the purpose (can be used as development documentation);
+* __Path__: the path to the operation to enable - corresponds to the attribute name, if the attribute is a collection (if the operation is relative to the entity, the path should be left empty);
+* __Type__: the operation type (_Add_ or _Delete_).

+_Note_: This is only possible if the property _Disable all operations?_ is checked.

 ### How to create a Decision?
 __*State Machine / States / State / Decisions*__